djmatthe/Darren/README.md

 This README describes what cse116/504 students will need to do to create their course project on Bitbucket and then bring it into their Eclipse workspace.

-### First steps for the entire team ###
+### First steps for every team member ###
 1. Each member of the team should sign up for a Bitbucket account.
-You can do so at
+If you do not yet have an account, you can create one at: https://bitbucket.org/account/signup/
+2. Creating this account is a two-step process.
+After the first step, you must check your e-mail and verify the address.
+Once this is done, you will be ready for the second part of this process.

+### Second step just for the team member whose last name comes first alphabetically ###
+1.

 ### What is this repository for? ###